A Place for Mom

 Choose foods wisely

 • Avoid loading up on high-fiber, low-calorie foods like raw fruits and vegetables at meals.
-Consult your doctor about the advantages of a low-fiber diet.
+Consult a doctor about the advantages of a low-fiber diet.

 • Add sweet fruit or full-fat ice cream to increase the flavor and nutritional value of milkshakes and desserts.